dci2000/first_project/README.md

 packaging: jar
 ```
 ## Requirements
-	- two entities in postgreSQL jpa repository					[ ]
+	- two entities in postgreSQL jpa repository	[x]
-	- Player and game											[ ]
+	- Player and game [x]
-	- those entitites many to many relationship in database		[ ]
+	- those entitites many to many relationship in database [x]
-	- API calls to make a player and game and to display them	[ ]
+	- API calls to make a player and game and to display them [x]
 	- swagger for client which implements the interface [x]
+	- adding rest of CRUD functionalities []
+	- use best practice of api endpoints []
+	- adding the authentication []

 ### Player fields
 	- id, name, lastname, phone, email